dcferreira/dcferreira.github.io/content/post/2023-03-03-ai-web-app/index.md

 I'm not aware of good alternatives to `black` or `isort`.
 {{% /callout %}}

-For linting, my favourite tool is [ruff](https://github.com/charliermarsh/ruff).
+For linting, my favorite tool is [ruff](https://github.com/charliermarsh/ruff).
 It's significantly faster than any other linter, and very simple to setup and forget.

 Another great tool for keeping the style the same throughout the code is [black](https://black.readthedocs.io/en/stable/).